davidlamt/davidltran.com/src/posts/git-push-rejected-after-rebase/index.md

 Most likely, Git will reject your request and complain about your branch being behind its remote counterpart.

-No worries, you can resolve this issue fairly simply.
+No worries, you can resolve this issue fairly easily.
 But **make sure** you apply this solution intentionally.

 ## Solution